justinmoon/clhwi/README.md

 bitcoin-rpcconnect=<your-bitoin-rpc-testnet-host>
 ```

-If you're on linux, you may need to install hardware wallet udev rules (probably requires `sudo`):
+Run lightnind in testnet mode with the plugin specified:

 ```
-hwi installudevrules
+/lightningd --network=testnet --plugin=/path/to/clhwi.py
 ```

 ### Usage

 Plug in device and unlock hardware device.
-Run Bitcoin Core in testnet mode.
-Make sure you have `server=1` in your `bitcoin.conf`.

-Run the following command to create a watch-only Bitcoin Core wallet associated with your device. `WALLETNAME` will be the name of the watch-only wallet withing Bitcoin Core:
+Run the following command to create a watch-only Bitcoin Core wallet associated with your device. `WALLETNAME` will be the name of the watch-only wallet within Bitcoin Core:

 ```
 $ lightning-cli hwi-initialize WALLETNAME